patkoch/docker-compose-azure/README.md

 docker build -t second-linux-container .
 ```

+This will create the container images.

-## Deploying the Containers on your local machine
+## Deploying the Containers on your local Machine

 Change the directory to "docker-compose-yaml-files\local" and run following command: